LibraryCarpentry/lc-marcedit/setup.md

 ### Getting help

+Installation video demostrations are available for all users <https://youtu.be/FX0r7jIxeN4>.

 If you encounter problems installing or running MarcEdit, a good source of support is the [MarcEdit mailing list and user forum](http://listserv.gmu.edu/cgi-bin/wa?A0=marcedit-l).
 You can also fill out the [Help Form](https://marcedit.reeset.net/contact-me).
 Include your operating system when searching to find the most relevant answers for your issue.